3 keys to a product-led go-to-market strategy

 As B2B (and B2C) marketers know, a community can be a game-changer for your brand.
 You don’t want to stop at having a product, a tool, a system, or a platform for your buyers.
 You want to transform your industry by providing a community, a landing pad, if you will, for those buyers (which then convert to fans).

-Here’s a few ideas for doing just that, borrowed from Pendo:
+Here’s a few ideas for product-led go-to-market strategies, borrowed from Pendo:

 - Start a user conference.
 They call theirs “Pendomonium.”
 Clever, right?

 - Go big with your content marketing.
-Pendo started an entire publication site just for content related to their space, where they publish 5 to 6 pieces of original content each week.
+Pendo started an entire publication site just for content related to their space, where they publish five to six pieces of original content each week.

 3) Invest heavily in brand.